 If you read the previous post, How to be a Bridesmaid on a Budget, you already know that 42 percent of wedding guests will spend $100-$500 per wedding.
+Our advice is to plan ahead of time to avoid debt.
 Here are some tips on how to survive wedding season as a guest.

 Budget.
 The bride and groom aren’t the only ones who need to set a wedding budget.
 As a guest, it’s a good idea to plan ahead and figure out how much you can realistically spend on each aspect of the wedding.
 The most important things to include are gifts, dress, transportation, and lodging.